UCSCRocketry/Git-workshop-excercise/README.md

 ### Checking status and history

 - `git status`
-  Show the current state of the repository, including modified and staged files.
+  Shows the current state of the repository, including modified and staged files.
   ```bash
   git status
   ```